 Thai Peanut Dressing

-- 1/2 cup PB2 Crunchy Powdered Peanut Butter
+- ½ cup PB2 Crunchy Powdered Peanut Butter or ¼ cup crunchy peanut butter

 - 2 tablespoons lime juice from 1 lime